On Nash theory of gravity with matter contents: Divergence free Nash theory gravity with matter contents

 where $G_{\mu\nu}=R_{\mu\nu}-\frac{1}{2}g_{\mu\nu}R$ and $T_{\mu\nu}=-\frac{2}{\sqrt{-g}}\frac{\delta S_{\rm matter}}{\delta g^{\mu\nu}}$.

-If we consider the trace of the equation of motion (EoM) given in Eq. (\ref{eq}) , we obtain:
+Taking the trace of the equation of motion (EoM) given in Eq. (\ref{eq}), we obtain:

 where $T\equiv T_{\mu}^{\mu}$ is the trace of the energy momentum tensor for the matter field action $S_{\rm matter}$.
 We assume that there exist a classical Einstein metric satisfying the vacuum field equation $G_{\mu\nu}=0$.
-Using Eq.(\ref{eq2}) we conclude that it satisfies this subclass model of $f(R,R_{\mu\nu}R^{\mu\nu})$ gravity as well.
-Consequently any vacuum Einstein metric is also a solution to modified gravity.
+Using Eq.(\ref{eq2}) we conclude that it satisfies this subclass model of $f(R,R_{\mu\nu}R^{\mu\nu})$ gravity in vacuum as well.
+Consequently any vacuum Einstein metric with $R=0$ is also a solution to Nash gravity without matter contents\footnote{The reason is very clear, if $R=0$, then $\Box R=0$.
+If the matter sector contains any traceless matter field (like radiation), the above statement holds}.
 In this sense any asymptotic flat rotating metric (Kerr metric) is also solution to the divergence free theory.
 In case of the cosmological constant it needs a sign reversion in the original action such that $2R^{\alpha}_{\,\,\mu}R^{\beta}_{\,\,\nu} \to -2R^{\alpha}_{\,\,\mu}R^{\beta}_{\,\,\nu} $ \cite{Lake:2017uic}.

 Nevertheless, it should be noted that this theory contains higher-order time derivative in the equations of motion.
 In a quantum version, higher-derivative interactions result (ghost) fields with negative norm yielding negative probabilities and possibly a breakdown in unitarity.
-In some cases, the higher-order time derivative in the equations of motion can be reduced to the second order in which such stability can be solved, see e.g., \cite{Lin:2014jga,Gleyzes:2014dya}.
+In some cases, the higher-order time derivative in the equations of motion can be reduced to the second order in which such stability can be solved.
+The authors of Ref. \cite{Channuie:2018din} demonstrated that Nash theory possesses an instability in vacuum.
 However, in the present work, investigating classical aspects of divergence free theory with matter content in the cosmological background is our main objective.